-- The string "C-FILEEND" is normally used to mark the exact end of a PAM file.
-If the file is then reprocessed by programs that have difficulty handling with this marking, the appending of this marker must be disabled. - Records without content (dummy records) can be assigned a blank by FTP so that EDT accounts for the records when they are output on the terminal.
+- Mark the end of a file There are two ways to mark the exact end of a PAM file: - The customary method uses a special string for this, which contains "C-FILEEND". - The new method called Last Byte Pointer (or LBP for short) uses information that is stored in the file catalog entry.
+The file itself is not modified.
+If the file is processed further by programs that have difficulty handling the marking with the special string, the appending of this marker must be disabled or the LBP method used instead. - Records without content (dummy records) can be assigned a blank by FTP so that EDT accounts for the records when they are output on the terminal.